-Unique ID: Every student, faculty, and staff member has been issued a Unique ID to identify them in the processing of university information.
-It consists of the first six letters of the last name, followed by the first letter and middle initial.
+Unique ID: Every student, faculty, and staff member is issued a Unique ID to identify them in the processing of university information.
+It generally consists of the first six letters of the last name followed by the first letter of the first name and middle initial.
 Some Unique IDs end in a number rather than a middle initial because common last names and initials mean that a particular Unique ID is already in use.
 The Unique ID is not case sensitive.
 Both your Unique ID and MUNet password are required to login to Miami's web portal, myMiami.

 Withdrawal: Students wishing to drop all of their courses can do so during Registration/Change of Schedule through BannerWeb.
-After classes begin, students must withdraw officially from the university.
-You must file with the Student Success Center a withdrawal form, available on the One Stop website.
-The date you officially withdraw determines your refund.
+After classes begin, students must withdraw officially from the University by filing a withdrawal form (available on the One Stop website) with the Student Success Center.
+The date on which you officially withdraw determines your refund.
 Failure to officially withdraw can result in the assignment of a grade of F and full assessment of tuition and fees.
-To re-enroll at Miami, you must apply (www.MiamiOH.edu/reenroll) at least 30 days before the beginning of the term in which you wish to return.
+To re-enroll at Miami, you must apply (www.MiamiOH.edu/reenroll) by the published deadline for the term in which you wish to return.